Kigali City Tower: Retail and entertainment

 The largest retailer in the complex was a branch of the Kenyan supermarket chain Nakumatt, which occupied the ground and lower ground floors of the commercial centre, as well as the ground floor of the car park building.
 This was Nakumatt's second Kigali store, the other was in the Union Trade Centre.
-South African clothing store Mr Price opened its first Rwandan branch in the complex in 2011, run by franchisee Deacons Kenya, while luxury coffee house Bourbon Coffee runs a cafe and outdoor seating area, one of its five outlets in the city.
+South African clothing store Mr Price opened its first Rwandan branch in the complex in 2011, run by franchisee Deacons Kenya.
+Luxury coffee house Bourbon Coffee ran a cafe and outdoor seating area, one of its five outlets in the city, but has since closed.

-The third floor of the commercial center houses the Century Cinema complex.
-The cinema has four screens: three regular screens with 233, 135, 70 seats respectively, and a 4D film screen (marketed as 5D) which seats 18, the first of its kind in East Africa.
+The third floor of the commercial center used to house the Century Cinema complex.
+The cinema had four screens: three regular screens with 233, 135, 70 seats respectively, and a 4D film screen (marketed as 5D) which seated 18, the first of its kind in East Africa,but it has since closed.
 Other retail providers include a food court, on the first floor of the commercial centre, a fitness center and a daycare nursery.

 Retail space within the tower consists of a bar/restaurant on the lower ground floor, a branch of Bank of Kigali on the ground floor, and a restaurant with roof top bar and nightclub on the top floor.